Skip to main content

 Deployment options

-StreamNative offers Kafka clusters in Dedicated and BYOC deployment options.
+StreamNative offers Kafka clusters in Dedicated and BYOC deployment options on AWS and Google Cloud, and BYOC deployment options on Microsoft Azure.

 Dedicated

-Fully managed clusters on StreamNative infrastructure with dedicated resources.
+Fully managed clusters on StreamNative infrastructure with dedicated resources on AWS or Google Cloud.
 Supports multi-AZ high availability.

 BYOC

-Deploy clusters in your own cloud account (AWS, GCP, or Azure) while StreamNative manages operations.
+Deploy clusters in your own cloud account on AWS, Google Cloud, or Microsoft Azure while StreamNative manages operations.
 Provides private networking and data sovereignty.

 Kafka Clusters are not available in Serverless deployment yet.
 Serverless support for Kafka Clusters is coming soon.